pabloga44/Neural-Networks-nanophotonics/README.md

-# Repository for the Bachelor Thesis of Pablo Gallego
+# Bachelor Thesis repository of Pablo Gallego
 ## Physics degree in Universidad Autónoma de Madrid, 2020/21

 In this repository there are some tools for developing neural network models using Tensorflow applied to nanophotonics problems.